 The First Commercial Flight in 1914

-On January 1, 1914, you can point to the St. Petersburg-Tampa Airboat Line as the first scheduled passenger service, with Tony Jannus piloting a Benoist Model XIV flying boat from the Municipal Pier in St. Petersburg, Florida.
+On January 1, 1914, the St. Petersburg-Tampa Airboat Line became the world’s first scheduled passenger service.
+Tony Jannus piloted a Benoist Model XIV flying boat from the Municipal Pier in St. Petersburg, Florida.

 The inaugural 23-minute trip carried former mayor Abraham Pheil, whose winning $400 ticket bid marked the start of commercial air travel.

-In just 18 days, the line moved more than 1,200 passengers, showing you how quickly this short-lived route sparked interest in early commercial aviation.
+Over four months, the line moved more than 1,200 passengers, showing how quickly this short-lived route sparked interest in early commercial aviation.

 First Scheduled Passenger Service

 In 1914, the first scheduled passenger airline service took flight when the St. Petersburg-Tampa Airboat Line launched on January 1.
-You’d board a single-engine Benoist flying boat piloted by Tony Jannus, and you’d witness airboat innovation turning aspiration into access.
+You’d board a single-engine Benoist flying boat piloted by Tony Jannus and witness airboat innovation turning aspiration into access.

 At the inaugural ticket auction, bidders pushed the fare to $400, nearly $10,000 today, for a 23-minute trip that beat the two-hour steamship run.
 The line charged $5 each way, a premium that signaled a focused, upscale market.

-Over just four months, it carried more than 1,200 passengers, proving you could choose speed, mobility, and independence over older routes.
-That brief service didn’t just fly—it set a precedent for commercial aviation and expanded what freedom in travel could mean.
+Over four months, it carried more than 1,200 passengers, proving you could choose speed and independence over older routes.
+That brief service set a precedent for commercial aviation and expanded what freedom in travel could mean.

-One January morning in 1914, the first scheduled commercial flight lifted off between St. Petersburg and Tampa, Florida, on the St. Petersburg-Tampa Airboat Line.
-You’d watch Tony Jannus pilot the Benoist Airboat Model XIV, whose airboat design let it rise from and settle on water with striking simplicity.
+One January morning in 1914, the first scheduled commercial flight lifted off between St. Petersburg and Tampa, Florida.
+Tony Jannus piloted the Benoist Airboat Model XIV, whose design let it rise from and settle on water with striking simplicity.

-On January 1, the airline auctioned the inaugural seat for $400, a price that would equal nearly $10,000 today, so boarding felt exclusive and risky.
+On January 1, the airline auctioned the inaugural seat for $400, a price that equals nearly $10,000 today, so boarding felt exclusive and risky.
 Yet the passenger experience also felt new, direct, and unsettlingly free.

-Over the next four months, the service flew more than 1,200 trips and carried 1,205 passengers across the bay.
-In that brief span, you can trace the opening of commercial aviation, when flight first became scheduled public transportation.
+Over four months, the service carried 1,205 passengers across the bay.
+That brief span marks the opening of commercial aviation, when flight first became scheduled public transportation.

 Early Commercial Flight Impact

-Tony Jannus flew the Benoist Model XIV across Tampa Bay in 23 minutes, and that brief trip proved water-based aircraft could carry paying passengers.
-Over the next four months, the St. Petersburg-Tampa Airboat Line moved more than 1,200 people, so passenger experiences shifted from novelty to repeatable service.
+Tony Jannus flew the Benoist Model XIV across Tampa Bay in 23 minutes, proving that water-based aircraft could carry paying passengers.
+Over four months, the St. Petersburg-Tampa Airboat Line moved more than 1,200 people, shifting passenger experiences from novelty to repeatable service.

 You can trace modern aviation regulations to this moment, because operators had to make safety, scheduling, and reliability credible.
-The line didn’t last, but it helped free flight from fantasy and opened commercial aviation’s future.
+The line didn’t last, but it freed flight from fantasy and opened commercial aviation’s future.

 How Commercial Aviation Grew After World War I